jasonmoo/cryp/README.md

 #cryp

+** this repo is undergoing active development.  use at your own risk **

 cryp is a small set of encryption/decryption tools to make it easy to encrypt files and command line data.

 The goal of this project is to provide a simple way to store secrets in code repositories and